FHU/2023-os-memes/_posts/2023-01-30-lmraine-the-process-meme.md

 ---
-title:
+title: Process Blocked
-author:
+author: Jaydon
-image:
+image: process-blocked.jpeg
-chapter:
+chapter: 4
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+If an I/O process is running, the procesor is blocked from running another process even if it is in a "Ready" state.